We are now accepting applications for all sub-teams from August 25th to September 14th 2020. You can check out our recruitment page here.

 Process data is incredibly difficult to analyze and predict.
 There are many unpredictable variables that can only be analyzed in a computer.
 Running machine learning algorithms to predict output variables will allow us to predict and create beer tailored to whatever the brewer desires.
 We are currently partnering with a local brewery to analyze key process variables for our machine learning algorithms.

-f you have any questions or want to talk about beer feel free to contact Josh at [email protected]
+If you have any questions or want to talk about beer feel free to contact [email protected]